agroal/pgagroal/doc/CLI.md

 If the parameter name specified is not found or invalid, the program `pgagroal-cli` exit normally without printing any value.

-## config-set
+### conf set
 Allows the setting of a configuration parameter at run-time, if possible.

 Examples
 ```
-pgagroal-cli config-set log_level debug
+pgagroal-cli conf set log_level debug
-pgagroal-cli config-set server.venkman.port 6432
+pgagroal-cli conf set server.venkman.port 6432
-pgagroal config-set limit.pgbench.max_size 2
+pgagroal conf set limit.pgbench.max_size 2
 ```

-The syntax for setting parameters is the same as for the command `config-get`, therefore parameters are organized into namespaces:
+The syntax for setting parameters is the same as for the command `conf get`, therefore parameters are organized into namespaces:
 - `main` (optional) is the main pgagroal configuration namespace, for example `main.log_level` or simply `log_level`;
 - `server` is the namespace referred to a specific server.
 It has to be followed by the name of the server and the name of the parameter to change, in a dotted notation, like `server.venkman.port`;
 - `limit` is the namespace referred to a specific limit entry, followed by the name of the username used in the limit entry.

-When executed, the `config-set` command returns the run-time setting of the specified parameter: if such parameter is equal to the value supplied, the change has been applied, otherwise it means that the old setting has been kept.
+When executed, the `conf set` command returns the run-time setting of the specified parameter: if such parameter is equal to the value supplied, the change has been applied, otherwise it means that the old setting has been kept.
 The `--verbose` flag can be used to understand if the change has been applied:

 ```
-$ pgagroal-cli config-set log_level debug
+$ pgagroal-cli conf set log_level debug
 debug

-$ pgagroal-cli config-set log_level debug --verbose
+$ pgagroal-cli conf set log_level debug --verbose
 log_level = debug
 pgagroal-cli: Success (0)
 ```